nicolodb/ECS170-Project/graphs/description.md

 # description
-this is just a bunch of graphs!
+this is just a bunch of graphs from the uncleaned dataset!
 k_mean_song: used to find the most optimal number of clusters
-  -> k=[number]_song: experimenting with different number of clusters
+  -> k=[number]_song: just experimenting with different number of clusters
     -> [number] = the number of clusters
   -> the most optimal would be either 5 or 6 clusters